 Title protagonist Jean Harlow is an entertainer who dreams big of marrying a rich guy.
 Luck has it; she falls in love with an inventor Terry (Franchot Tone), in London.

-This was the time when the World War I was in progress.
-Early days of marriage, Suzy’s husband discovers her employer to be a German spy and is killed by Madame Eyrelle (Benita Hume) after he becomes aware of her true identity (spy).
-The blame is put on Suzy and to avoid imprisonment, she flees to Paris.
+This was the time when World War I was in progress.
+Early days of marriage, Suzy’s husband discovers her employer to be a German spy.
+He is killed by Madame Eyrelle (Benita Hume) after becoming aware of her true identity (spy).
+The blame is put on Suzy, and to avoid imprisonment, she flees to Paris.

 Part Three of the movie – Surprise, Surprise.
-Terry is alive (he was severely wounded not killed) and more so he is a buddy of Andre.
-Terry is livid to hear about Suzy and he blames her nature of being a gold digger.
+Terry is alive (he was severely wounded, not killed), and more so, he is Andre’s buddy.
+Terry is livid to hear about Suzy, and he blames her nature of being a gold digger.
 He questions her decision to leave him and flee.
-She takes it as a sponge would soak water without disclosing the accusations she had to bear for his supposedly murder.
+She takes it as a sponge would soak water without disclosing the accusations she had to bear for his supposed murder.

 Surprisingly Terry and Madame do not recognise each other when they bump into each other.
-Damage had been done before Madame Eyrelle’s true identity is revealed to Andre.
-He is killed and Terry dons the plane of Andre’s and fights it out ensuring enemies have none of it.
+The damage had been done before Madame Eyrelle’s true identity is revealed to Andre.
+He is killed, and Terry dons Andre’s plane and fights it out, ensuring enemies have none of it.

-Part five – A celebrity burial is provided to Andre as Suzy strongly believed, any disclosure of the truth would hurt the sentiments of Andre’s father’s sentiments.
+Part five – A celebrity burial is provided to Andre as Suzy strongly believed, any disclosure of the truth would hurt Andre’s father’s sentiments.
 Andre’s behaviour was close to being detrimental to his country.

 Suzy and Terry reunite, and there ends this drama.
 The movie has a song, “Did I remember,” which was nominated for the Best Original Song Oscar, tailor-made for Jean Harlow.